joshhus/docs/services/blockchain/ibmblockchain_overview.md

 **Transaction**: A request to the blockchain to execute a function on the ledger.
 The function is implemented by a chaincode.  `Init`, `Invoke`, and `Query` are the three functions that implement chaincode.

-+**Transactor**: A network entity, such as a client application, that issues transactions.
+**Transactor**: A network entity, such as a client application, that issues transactions.

 **Ledger**: A sequence of cryptographically-linked blocks, containing transactions and the current world state.
 In addition to data from previous transactions, the ledger (blockchain) also contains the data for currently-running chaincode applications.